Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Adequate Vetting

-Affording general care is a must, but you should have other means of protection in place, too.
-Sometimes, our cats can need emergency care that can be costly.
-To avoid being slapped with a bill you can’t pay, consider options like pet insurance or separate savings.
+Maintaining yearly veterinary visits is vital, but you should also have other means of protection.
+Sometimes, our cats need emergency care, which can be costly.
+Consider options like pet insurance or separate savings accounts to reduce your costs for veterinary care.

-If you can’t afford potentially pricy vet visits for treatment, you might limit the number of cats you should responsibly take on.
+If you can’t afford multiple vet visits, you might need to limit the number of cats you can responsibly care for.
 You should also save for treatments and procedures like:

 Lease/Rental Agreement Terms

-When you move into a residence that you don’t personally own, landlords and owners can have a laundry list of rules for you to follow.
-It’s likely that when moving in, your landlord discussed any pet policies and, in some cases, additional deposits and a monthly charge to have pets in residence.
+When you move into a residence you don’t own, landlords and owners can have a laundry list of rules for you to follow.
+It’s likely that when moving in, your landlord discussed the pet policies, including additional fees and damage deposits.

-If you aren’t sure, you must check the policy to avoid rehoming your cats or paying penalty fees associated with the situation.
+If you aren’t sure, you can check the policy to avoid rehoming your cats or paying penalty fees associated with the situation.

 a black polydactyl cat licking its mouth